snowch/biginsight-examples/examples/Zeppelin/README.md

 ![Pyspark Test Notebook](./Pyspark_Test.png)

-- Click on the Pyspark_Test notebook to open it
+- Click on the 'Pyspark Test' notebook to open it
 - Click on the run button in the notebook windows to execute the notebook code
+- Verify the row count output from spark equals the expected row count

 ## Limitations